I hope we don't do to trust what advertising has done to love: What is ``the question of trust''?

 For my grandma's passport, Suitability means e.g. that her application reaches the passport office when uploaded, and nobody else; Provenance: she can demonstrate that she is the one who applied; Checkability: her application can be checked w.r.t. official requirements; Relevance: only the necessary identity facts and images are in frame, nothing more; Accountability: the passport office owns the process and intervention path; Delegation limits: no silent widening into unrelated data collection or submission authority; Legibility: the renewal state, e.g. requirements and next steps, are intelligible to users; Contestability: there exists a practically feasible route to challenge rejection or misprocessing; Redress: there exists a practically feasible path to seek correction to processing error, or submission failure; Survivability: under uncertainty or system failure, we fall back safely to manual handling.

 There may be more pillars: I am not trying to argue that these are the only ones, but I have tried for them not to be redundant.
-There may be fewer pillars; arguably, we could join some pillars into more abstract ones---see e.g.~\cite{ob17}.
+There may be fewer pillars; arguably, we could join some pillars into more abstract ones~\ifarxiv---see e.g.~\cite{ob17}\fi.
 But I felt we needed relatively concrete pillars, hoping for them to be actionable, perhaps even measurable, e.g. in engineering and civil society: not all pillars can be addressed at a technical level, or not solely.
 Redress for example needs legal and regulatory support, Accountability needs organisational support.
 Even within computing, this cannot be the prerogative of certain groups, e.g. formal, safety or security folks, or be addressed by one single company's solutions.

 Tradeoffs between pillars may be envisageable in certain scenarios, and each pillar needs discussing.
 For example, the Checkability pillar mentions ``clearly designated sources'': if the system is deployed by, e.g. the NHS or the CDC, they should clearly indicate what the reference sources are.
-For a personal agent, users need the freedom to designate sources.
-I think it would be unwise, indeed likely at odds with trustworthiness, to impose ``sources of truth''.
+For a personal agent, users need the freedom to designate sources. \ifarxiv

+\fi I think it would be unwise, indeed likely at odds with trustworthiness, to impose ``sources of truth''.
 Rather the system needs to demonstrably preserve provenance for reference material, and accept and demonstrate compliance with user feedback w.r.t. more or less preferred sources.
 A source may or may not coincide with fact; it may be poetry.